shawnferry/HOL7712-gitbook/simple-node-classification.md

 }
 ```

+### Create a class for puppet masters

 We only need to install puppetlabs-apache on the master.
 Pluginsync will copy the module files to the nodes.

 ```ruby
 # resources only for the master server
 class lab::master {